Alternative Fuels

 Answer:

-As per latest available information, offshore ships are not in scope of FuelEU Maritime Regulation.
-This is pending confirmation from European Commission.
+As per the latest available information, offshore ships are not within the scope of the FuelEU Maritime regulation.

 Answer: